A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Numerical Results

 Regarding the efficiency of ROMs, we use the \textit{speedup-index} to compare the computational cost of the FEM solution with that of the reduced one.
 This quantity is defined as:

 which will be computed for each $\boldsymbol{\mu}$ in the testing set with respect to the dimension $N$ of the reduced spaces.
-As made with the relative error, we will consider the sample average of this quantity with respect to $N$; however, for the sake of completeness, we will add its minumum and maximum value computed through the testing set.
+As made with the relative error, we will consider the sample average of this quantity with respect to $N$; however, for the sake of completeness, we will add its minimum and maximum value computed through the testing set.
 For each test case, we will use the same $\mathcal{P}_{\text{test}}$ to compute relative errors and the speedup-index.
-The steady results are obtained with $16$GB of RAM and Intel Core i7-7500U Dual Core, $2.7$GHz for the CPU; instead, the FEM and ROM parabolic simulations are run with $16$GB of RAM and Intel Core i$7-7700$ Quad Core, $3.60$GHz for the CPU.
+The steady results are obtained with $16$GB of RAM and Intel Core i7-7500U Dual Core, $2.7$GHz for the CPU; instead, the FEM and ROM parabolic simulations are run with $16$GB of RAM and Intel Core i$7-7700$ Quad Core, $3.60$GHz for the CPU.{For all simulations, we solve our algebraic system derived from the discretization procedure relying on the direct \textit{MUMPS} solver present in FEniCS \cite{amestoy2001fully,amestoy2019performance}.} {\begin{Remark} We stress that the main goal of this numerical investigation was to analyze the advantages of Online-Offline stabilization with respect to the Only-Offline ones.
+In the simulations, the variables seem not to completely reach the steady state behaviour.
+We believe that this is due, on one side, to the time dependency of the control variable, and, on the other, to the small final time $T$ values we chose for the simulations.
+The choice of $T$ was influenced by the computational effort needed for the simulation. \end{Remark}}